desenvolvedorjairomonassa/AIAgentshackathon/README.md

 I created a variety of versions according to the evaluation from the agent

-#v1 - multiagent using chainly, and semantic kernel
+# version 1 - multiagent using chainly, and semantic kernel

 for run
 ```